CMU-99P-Fall25-Practicum/Omen/MODULE_CONTRACTS.md

 ## [Coalesce Output](modules/2_mn_raw_output_processing)

-The Raw Output module is responsible for transforming the the raw results from the test driver into usable input for the visualization module.
-Given a directory, this module will find the latest batch of results in the given path (by reading the timestamped subdirectories of the form YYYYMMDD_HHMMSS).
-It will coalesce the results into two files, placing them in a local `./results` directory.

 *In*:
 - arg1: path to a directory containing at least one timestamped subdirectory with raw test output files.
   - Example: